 This is really quite easy to miss unless you know where to look for it.
 As you head north up Portobello Road, you come to the railway bridge, walk under it and turn sharp left, under the adjacent bridge, the Westway which carnies the A40 road.
 You’ll see the mural on the wall between the railway line and the open space which is filled with market stalls on Fridays and Saturdays.

 The mosaic was unveiled in 2006 and commemorates volunteers from Kensington who joined the International Brigade to fight the fascists during the Spanish Civil War in the 1930s.
 It also remembers the Spanish refugees who came to Britain, with many making their home in Kensington.
-That cultural influence continues today with the taps bars and Spanish grocery stores as well as the Spanish School on Portobello Road.
+That cultural influence continues today with the tapas bars and Spanish grocery stores as well as the Spanish School on Portobello Road.

 Continue north along Portobello Road and you’ll come to Golborne Road with its many shops, cafes and food stalls, plus an excellent selection of curios and bric-a-brac stalls on Fridays and Saturdays.